podrapsky/BlackHoleImages/README.md

 ## Documentation

-The documentation is provided as Mathematica pages, which is loaded together with the rest of the paclet if the paclet is built.
+The documentation is provided as Mathematica pages, which are installed together with the rest of the paclet if the paclet is built.
 In the [Documentation](Documentation/English) folder, one may find guide pages and tutorials that should facilitate working with the paclet.
 To access function-specific documentation, press `F1`, just as you would for built-in Mathematica functions.
 You can also search for functions you need in the Documentation Center in Mathematica.
 We provide example screenshots demonstrating this:

 <p align="center">
   <img src="./images/DocumentationCenter.png" />